 Step four: Canning

 The nicest part of maple syrup canning is that you don’t have to process the jars in a water bath canner at all.
 Phew, one less step!
 When your maple syrup is getting towards the end, sanitize your canning jars, lids, and rings.
-(BTW, the jars in this link are overpriced because of shipping costs.
-See if your local hardware or grocery store carries them first.)
 To sanitize, put the clean jars in your oven at 200 F for 20 mins, and put the lids and rings in very hot/simmering water for the same time.

 Once the syrup reaches 219, take it off the heat.
-Ladle it into your hot and sterilized jars, leaving 1/4″ head space at the top.
+Filter the syrup again as you ladle it into the hot and sterilized jars, leaving 1/4″ head space at the top.
 Place lids and rings securely, and turn your jars upside down for 30 seconds to make sure the lid is quite hot.
 Turn right side up and let cool.
 The jars will seal themselves without processing!
 Thanks to my awesome master food preserver cousin for confirming this miracle for me.

 Step Five: Eat it.